-Psychologist Daniel Goleman popularized the notion of emotional intelligence in a bestselling book 24 years ago.
-It is, according to the author himself, “being aware that emotions can drive our behavior and impact people – positively and negatively – and learning how to manage those emotions – both our own and others – especially when we are under pressure.
+Psychologist Daniel Goleman popularized the notion of emotional intelligence in a bestselling book 26 years ago.
+It is, according to the author himself, “being aware that emotions can drive our behavior and impact people – positively and negatively – and learning how to manage those emotions – both our own and others – especially when we are under pressure.”

-When you vote this fall, ask yourself if the candidates you are voting for are true to themselves.
+When you vote next week, ask yourself if the candidates you are voting for are true to themselves.
 Know who they are.
 Follow the Golden Rule.
 Take criticism as an opportunity for reflection.
 Think before they speak.
 Listen as well as they pontificate.
 Have the courage to admit that they can be wrong.
 Possess innate decency.

 Admit their past mistakes and don’t resort to covering things up, especially if they have hurt others in the past.
 Are empathetic to the degree that they take the time to walk in the shoes of others.
 Say “we” and “us” much more readily than “I” or “me.”
 Have the audacity to change.
 Possess the courage to stay the course even if is unpopular.
 Have the fearlessness to forgive, and, just as importantly, have the courage to ask for forgiveness.

 Possess enough humility to say “I’m sorry” when they are wrong.
 Have the capacity to keep their commitments.
 Help others without the expectation that it will be helpful to themselves.
-Remember the needs of the most vulnerable—children, the the disabled, the sick, immigrant of all ages, and the elderly.
+Remember the needs of the most vulnerable—children, the disabled, the sick, immigrant of all ages, and the elderly.

 Finally, we need elected officials who embrace the time-honored Cherokee principle, to give dignity to others is above all things.